Find out about how to travel to Normandy. Here are various ways to get to Normandy in north France.

 Brittany Ferries to Le Havre

-Portsmouth to Le Havre offers a cheap equivalent with a no frills service (self service restaurant only; basic cabins, etc.) Brittany Ferries has crossings from £79 one way in the off season.
+Portsmouth to Le Havre offers a good equivalent with a no frills service (self service restaurant only; basic cabins, etc.) Brittany Ferries has crossings from £83 one way in the off season.
 Depending on the season, there are 2 daytime crossings and 2 night sailings.
-Off season there is only a night sailing from Portsmouth to Le Havre; crossings from Le Havre to Portsmouth are more frequent.
+There are no winter sailings.

 Le Havre, France’s second largest port, is a surprisingly interesting place where Impressionism and contemporary architecture hold equal billing.
 Don’t miss the concrete interior of St. Joseph’s church.